Name as it appears on the ballot: Wayne Goodwin

 3. How do you define yourself politically and how does your political philosophy show itself in your past achievements and present campaign platform?

-I define a "just" community as a community where there is fairness and equality.
+I define a just community as a community where there is fairness and equality.
 If elected as Insurance Commissioner, my pledge to always seek fair and equitable insurance rates will help in furthering the goal of a just community.
 In my commitment to seeking affordable, accessible health insurance for everyone, we will also contribute toward building that just community we and The Independent seek.
-I tremble at what may happen to our consumers and working families in the Triangle if the next Insurance Commissioner is a puppet of the insurance industry or doesn't understand the intricacies of the job.
-If voters choose me as their Commissioner, then consumers and working families and all persons seeking a just community will be in much better hands.
+I tremble at what may happen to our consumers and working families in the Triangle if the next Insurance Commissioner has only represented or worked for the insurance industry or doesnt understand the intricacies of the job beyond insurance.
+If voters choose me as their commissioner, then consumers and working families and all persons seeking a just community will be in much better hands.

 5. Identify a principled stand you might be willing to take if elected that you suspect might cost you some popularity points with voters.

 It is likely in the area of coastal insurance.
 Experts for years have told us of the dangers of continuing to build closer and closer to the shoreline.
 Global climate change, rising ocean waters, and common shoreline erosion are all enemies of persons who choose to build closest to the ocean.
-Notwithstanding reasons to the contrary, there are still many who build the mega-size, multi-million dollar beach homes (often not their primary residence either) and, when there is a major storm, choose to re-build in the same location even though the public and/or private insurors helped pay for the rebuilding.
+Notwithstanding reasons to the contrary, there are still many who build the mega-size, multi-million dollar beach homes and, when there is a major storm, choose to re-build in the same location even though the public and/or private insurors helped pay for the rebuilding.
 To properly address concerns about coastal insurance carriers having appropriate reserves, whether rates on the coast actuarially reflect the true risk, and to increase public safety, I will continue my partnership with the first responders and engineers who promote stronger building codes on the coast, and promote protections from windborne debris.
-I will also promote necessary reforms in the current "Beach Plan".
 This principled stand may not win me popularity points with voters who live within 1 mile of the ocean or the homebuilders who make money off them, but it is the right thing to do.
 It is a matter of public safety, as well as financial and actuarial responsibility.

 6. Will you accept campaign contributions from donors employed by insurers and their PACs?
 Why or why not?

-As noted in my campaign already, I rejected campaign contributions above $200 from individuals employed by companies regulated by the Insurance Commissioner.
-Additionally, my campaign and I reject ALL campaign contributions from insurance industry PACs since I filed for Insurance Commissioner.
+As noted in my campaign already, I reject campaign contributions above $200 from individuals employed by companies regulated by the Insurance Commissioner.
+Additionally, my campaign and I reject ALL campaign contributions from insurance industry PACs.
 The limitation to $200 or less is based on the pilot voluntary, public financing program in place for the 2008 election of Insurance Commissioner.
-My being the first Insurance Commissioner candidate to "opt in" to the public financing program is a drastic change from the usual Insurance Commissioner election campaign where candidates routinely ask for and receive contributions up to $4,000.
-As a publicly financed candidate, I have refused ALL contributions since May 6, 2008.
+My opting in to the public financing program is a drastic change from the usual Insurance Commissioner election campaign where candidates routinely ask for and receive contributions up to $4,000.

 Consistent with my position while a State legislator and based on all information available to me at the current time, I will oppose conversion to a for-profit enterprise.
 During my legislative service I learned time and again about the founding of Blue Cross Blue Shield as a nonprofit insurance company and how the State gave the company special treatment in the tax laws, etc., as part of its commitment to the public interest.